 The cause of colorectal cancer isn't currently known.
 Some risk factors have been identified, including:

 Age - The risk of developing a colon or rectum tumor increases considerably after age 50.
 In about 9 out of 10 cases, the diagnosis of colorectal cancer occurs after this age.

 Family history - Approximately 20-25% of individuals who develop colorectal cancer have a family history of colorectal cancer.

 Inherited family gene mutations - About 5-10% of people developing colon cancer have inherited genetic defects that cause the disease.

-Ulcerative colitis and Crohn's disease - These diseases cause chronic inflammation in the intestines which puts you at risk of developing colorectal cancer.
+Ulcerative colitis and Crohn's disease - Inflammatory bowel diseases cause chronic inflammation in the intestines which increases the risk of developing colorectal cancer.

 Type 2 diabetes - People with type 2 diabetes are at greater risk of developing colon cancer.

 Diet - A diet high in animal fat and red meat can increase the risk of colorectal cancer.
 On the contrary, diets rich in vegetables, fruits and whole grains seem to be protective against colorectal cancer.